Maze (band): Career

 Frankie Beverly started the band as Raw Soul in 1970.
 They recorded a couple of singles on the small Gregar label, but without any major hits.
-With a few personnel changes, a relocation from Philadelphia to the San Francisco Bay Area in California in 1971, and an introduction to Marvin Gaye, the band became an immediate success.
-Gaye took the band on the road with him as one of his curtain-raising acts, and in 1976, he suggested that they change their name from Raw Soul to Maze.
+With a few personnel changes, a move from Philadelphia to the San Francisco Bay Area in 1971, and an introduction to Marvin Gaye, the band became an immediate success.
+Gaye took the band on the road with him as one of his curtain-raising acts, and in 1976, he suggested that they change their name from Raw Soul to something more appealing.
+And so, with a lot of back and forth throwing names around, founding member Roame came up with the name Maze.

 Maze signed a recording contract with Capitol Records in 1976, and released their debut album, Maze featuring Frankie Beverly, in 1977.
-From that album, the hit singles included "Happy Feelin's", "While I'm Alone", and "Lady of Magic", ultimately giving them their first gold record and earning Maze a devoted following.
-They also had success with the albums Golden Time of Day (1978), Inspiration (1979) and Joy and Pain (1980).
-The group has stated that their hit single “Southern Girl” was dedicated to all the southern women from Virginia to Texas.
+Hit singles from that album include "Happy Feelin's", "While I'm Alone", and "Lady of Magic", giving them their first gold record and earning Maze a devoted following.
+They had success with the albums Golden Time of Day (1978), Inspiration (1979), and Joy and Pain (1980).
+The group has said that their hit single “Southern Girl” was dedicated to all southern women from Virginia to Texas.
 Their next recording was Live in New Orleans, three quarters of which was recorded at the Saenger Theatre, on November 14–15, 1980.
-Three of those songs got into the US R&B chart, including "Running Away", "Before I Let Go", and "We Need Love to Live".
+Three of those songs were on the US R&B chart, including "Running Away", "Before I Let Go", and "We Need Love to Live".
 By that time, the band had a reputation in America and enjoyed a following in the United Kingdom with promotional support from the British DJ Robbie Vincent.
 In May 1985, Maze sold out eight nights at the Hammersmith Odeon.

 The band released their next album, Can't Stop the Love in March 1985, which featured the group's first number one R&B hit "Back In Stride."
-The Top 5 follow-up, "Too Many Games" was also featured on this album.
-The latter single also became the band's biggest hit in the UK, where it peaked at number 36 on the UK Singles Chart.
+The Top 5 follow-up, "Too Many Games" was also featured on the album.
+The latter single became the band's biggest hit in the UK, where it peaked at number 36 on the UK Singles Chart.